dragoncoder047/aelith/README.md

 ## Mechanics

 * Player can only grab items, throw items, and "use" items
-  * --- HOW TO IMPLEMENT THIS IN KAPLAY?
 * Player can interact with machines when they are close enough to them.
 * Throughout the gameplay, the player finds items that work as continuation traps
   * These items when "used" give the player a "continuation"